pkuehnel/TeslaSolarCharger/README.md

 1. Move to your above created directory with your `docker-compose.yml`.
 1. Start all containers using the command `docker-compose up -d`.
-1. Use a third party app to create a new Tesla Token [Android](https://play.google.com/store/apps/details?id=net.leveugle.teslatokens&hl=en_US&gl=US) [iOS](https://apps.apple.com/us/app/tesla-token/id1411393432)
+1. Use a third party app to create a new Tesla Token [[Android](https://play.google.com/store/apps/details?id=net.leveugle.teslatokens&hl=en_US&gl=US)] [[iOS](https://apps.apple.com/us/app/tesla-token/id1411393432)]
-1. Open your browser and go to `http://your-ip-address:4000` and paste your token and your refresh token into the form.
+1. Open your browser, go to `http://your-ip-address:4000` and paste your token and your refresh token into the form.
-1. Go to `Geo-Fences` and add a Geo-Fence calles `Home` at the location you want TeslaSolarCharger to be active.
+1. Go to `Geo-Fences` and add a Geo-Fence called `Home` at the location you want TeslaSolarCharger to be active.
 1. Open `http://your-ip-address:7190`
-1. Go to `Base Configuration` (if you are on mobile device it is behind menu button).
+1. Go to `Base Configuration` (if you are on a mobile device it is behind the menu button).

 ##### Setting Up Urls to get grid power
 To let the TeslaSolarCharger know how much power there is to charge the car you need to add a value in `Grid Power Url`.